DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

+- July 2023: New chapter of my academic career!
+I am thrilled to announce that I will be joining the [CSSE department](https://www.concordia.ca/ginacody/computer-science-software-eng.html) at [Concordia University](https://www.concordia.ca/) as a tenure-track assistant professor!
 - July 2023: Our paper "Where to Go Now?
 Finding Alternatives for Declining Packages in the npm Ecosystem" was accepted at ASE 2023!
 Pre-print coming soon.
 - Jun 2023: Our paper "An Empirical Study on Bugs Inside PyTorch: A Replication Study" was accepted at ICSME 2023!
 Pre-print coming soon.
 - May 2023: Our paper "Empirical analysis of security-related code reviews in npm packages" was accepted in the JSS journal!
 Pre-print coming soon.